setadpu/Obsidian-AI-Text-Processor/README.md

 ```

-Ensure that you have Ollama installed
+Ensure that you have Ollama installed.

 ```